Beth-Watt/IBM-Linux-Course-Labs/Arrays-and-For-Loops/README.md

-Once the file path issue was sorted out (the script was referencing `./arrays_table.csv` but needed just `arrays_table.csv`), the script ran and displayed the first column correctly — outputting `1 4 7 10`.
+Once the file path issue was sorted out (the script was referencing `./arrays_table.csv` but needed just `arrays_table.csv`), the script ran and displayed the first column correctly, outputting `1 4 7 10`.

 Debugged file path and array syntax errors through research and iterative testing, developing a clearer understanding of how Bash handles both.